-There are many ways parents can support their child's learning.
-A resource that helps to support your child's teacher(s) plan and monitor English language learning is STEP (Steps to English Proficiency).
-Ask your child's teacher about their English language learning (STEP) and the type of support your child is receiving.
-Another way you may support your child's learning is to share information about your child's experiences within and outside of school, including interests, strengths and goals.
+There are many ways families can support their child's learning.
+Consider having a conversation with your child's teachers to discuss the development of English learning, and the supports they are receiving.
+Share important information about your child's experiences within and outside of school, including interests, strengths and goals.

-Questions parents may want to ask the principal or teacher:
+Questions you may want to ask the principal or teacher:

-- What is my child's English language level and how is it assessed? - How is their English learning being monitored? - How are you supporting their English language learning and academic success?
+- What is my child's level of English proficiency and how is their proficiency assessed? - How is their English learning being monitored? - What supports and strategies are in place to support their English language learning and their academic success?

-For more information, speak to your child's teacher(s), school principal or visit the Board website.
+For more information, speak to your school principal or visit the Board website.